-- 4.8 Clauses 1,2,3 and 5 of Policy DM7 describe the circumstances where planning permission can be granted for development that is not excluded from mineral safeguarding, but could potentially sterilize mineral resources: - 1. the mineral is not of economic value or does not exist; or - 2. that extraction of the mineral would not be viable or practicable; or - 3. the mineral can be extracted satisfactorily, having regard to Policy DM 9, prior to the non-minerals development taking place without adversely affecting the viability or deliverability of the non-minerals development; or - 5. material considerations indicate that the need for the development overrides the presumption for mineral safeguarding such that sterilisation of the mineral can be permitted following the exploration of opportunities for prior extraction; - 4.9 Where an applicant seeks to satisfy these clauses and override the presumption to safeguard the mineral, it is necessary for the proposal to be accompanied by a 'Minerals Assessment'.
+- 4.8 Planning permission should only be granted for developments that could potentially sterilise resources in MSAs, if the criteria in Policy DM 7 are met, they are as follows: - 1. the mineral is not of economic value or does not exist; or - 2. that extraction of the mineral would not be viable or practicable; or - 3. the mineral can be extracted satisfactorily, having regard to Policy DM 9, prior to the non-minerals development taking place without adversely affecting the viability or deliverability of the non-minerals development; or - 5. material considerations indicate that the need for the development overrides the presumption for mineral safeguarding such that sterilisation of the mineral can be permitted following the exploration of opportunities for prior extraction; - 4.9 Where an applicant seeks to rely on an exemption from the safeguarding provisions, then it will be necessary for the proposal to be accompanied by a 'Minerals Assessment'.